ITV viewers express excitement as first trailer for new drama The Larkins starring Bradley Walsh is released

-The Larkins on ITV is one of the autumn’s most anticipated dramas.
+The Larkins on ITV is one of the autumn’s most anticipated dramas, but when is it on?

 And now ITV has unveiled the first trailer for the series, which stars Bradley Walsh.